Shut Your Mouth (song): Single release

 Mushroom Records finally released "Shut Your Mouth" in the UK on September 23; the single was marketed as a three CD single set, each in card sleeves, with a card wallet with the first disc to store the whole set.
 Each disc was strictly limited to 5,000 copies.
 Spread across the formats were three new b-sides exclusive to the UK release of "Shut Your Mouth", Garbage having written and recorded them in Montreux, Switzerland while touring Europe, two new remixes of "Shut Your Mouth", and on the third disc, their live recording of "Wild Horses".
 This last disc was released in conjunction with Blaze Television and BBC Worldwide, due to the licensing arrangements made by the BBC to feature "Wild Horses" on Re:Covered earlier that year.
 On September 29, "Shut Your Mouth" charted at #20.
 This position was the highest reached by any of the four Beautiful Garbage singles on the UK Singles Chart.
 The following week, "Shut Your Mouth" dropped out of the Top 75; this was the first instance in the fifty-year history of the UK Singles Chart where a Top Twenty track did so.

 FMR released "Shut Your Mouth" in Australia on September 2 in its original format configuration; a single CD maxi featuring the same b-sides and live tracks as in the European release; pre-empting an Australian Tour Edition re-release of the Beautiful Garbage on September 16.
-"Shut Your Mouth" peaked at #74 on the ARIA Singles chart, spending three weeks within the top 100.
+"Shut Your Mouth" peaked at number 74 on the ARIA Singles Chart, spending three weeks within the top 100.
 Garbage's world tour returned to Australia the following month; on October 8, the band performed "Shut Your Mouth" on talk show Rove.

 In October 2002, Garbage returned to perform a co-headlining tour of North America with No Doubt and The Distillers.
 Although Interscope chose not to service any further singles from Beautiful Garbage in the United States, Universal Music Canada sent promotional discs of "Shut Your Mouth" to alternative rock stations across the country.
 Vancouver radio station 99.3 The Fox had been playing "Shut Your Mouth" since the release of Beautiful Garbage a year earlier.
-Interscope, however, licensed "Shut Your Mouth" to the soundtrack of the PlayStation racing game World Rally Championship.
+Interscope, however, licensed "Shut Your Mouth" to the soundtrack of the PlayStation 2 racing game World Rally Championship.

 "Shut Your Mouth" was retained in Garbage's live set for 2005's Bleed Like Me tour, 2012-13's Not Your Kind Of People World Tour and 2016's Strange Little Birds tour.
 Along with "Cherry Lips", it was one of the only two tracks from Beautiful Garbage to be performed on all three tours.
 In August 2005, Garbage teamed up with Canadian electroclash musician Peaches to perform at AmsterJAM, a mash-up rock festival held at Randall's Island, NY.
 "Shut Your Mouth" was performed by both artists mixed with Peaches' single "Shake Yer Dix".